HOW IMPORTANT IS THE GUT MICROBIOME?

 Imagine a beautiful garden with lots of vibrant colors and fruits and vegetables.
 This garden is beautiful, but it takes work: weeding, water, sunlight, attention, and care.
 When not watered or cared for, the garden quickly changes and becomes overgrown and full of weeds.
 This is not unlike what happens in our gut.

-Your gut has trillions of bacteria in it that are known as the microbiome.
-In your digestive tract, there are more cells of microbes than there are human cells in your body.
+Your gut has trillions of bacteria that are known as the microbiome.
+In your digestive tract, there are more microbes than there are human cells in your body.

 Just like a garden, our microbiome needs to be tended.
 It needs good food (probiotics), fertilizer (food for the probiotics known as prebiotics), and support (something to get rid of the weeds and help detox the gut).
 When not cared for, dysbiosis (imbalance of bacteria in the gut) can occur.